 WHAT TYPES OF PROJECTS ARE ELIGIBLE?

-This program will support projects that create opportunities for alternative & renewable energy generation at Community Purpose Buildings.
-Applications may also include activities related to energy conservation & efficiency for those buildings.
+This program supports projects that create opportunities for alternative and renewable energy generation, and energy conservation and efficiency at community purpose buildings.

 To be selected for funding, projects must demonstrate a positive return on investment and significant community impact.